Captain Beefheart: Safe as Milk

 After fulfilling their deal for two singles, the band presented demos to A&M for what would become the album Safe as Milk.
 A&M's Jerry Moss reportedly described this new direction as "too negative" and dropped the band from the label.
 Much of the demo recording was accomplished at Art Laboe's Original Sound Studio, then with Gary Marker at Sunset Sound on 8-track.
 By the end of 1966, they were signed to Buddah Records and much of the demo work was transferred to 4-track, at the behest of Bob Krasnow and Richard Perry in the RCA Studio in Hollywood, where the recording was finalized.
 By now, Doug Moon had left the band and his tracks were taken up by Ry Cooder, who had been brought into the band after much pressure from Van Vliet.

 Drummer John French had joined the group and it would be his patience that was required to transcribe Van Vliet's ideas (often expressed by whistling or banging on the piano) into musical form for the other group members.
 Upon French's departure, this role was taken over by Bill Harkleroad for Lick My Decals Off, Baby.

 Many of the lyrics on the Safe as Milk album were written by Van Vliet in collaboration with the writer Herb Bermann, who befriended Van Vliet after seeing him perform at a bar in Lancaster in 1966.
 The song "Electricity" was a poem written by Bermann, who gave Van Vliet permission to adapt it to music.
 Unlike the album's mostly blues rock sound, songs such as "Electricity" illustrated the band's unconventional instrumentation and Van Vliet's unusual vocals.

 Much of the Safe as Milk material was honed and arranged by Cooder.
 The band began recording in spring 1967 and the album was released in September 1967.
-Richie Unterberger of Allmusic called it "blues–rock gone slightly askew, with jagged, fractured rhythms, soulful, twisting vocals from Van Vliet, and more doo wop, soul, straight blues, and folk–rock influences than he would employ on his more avant garde outings".
+Richie Unterberger of AllMusic called it "blues–rock gone slightly askew, with jagged, fractured rhythms, soulful, twisting vocals from Van Vliet, and more doo wop, soul, straight blues, and folk–rock influences than he would employ on his more avant garde outings".

 John Lennon displayed two of the album's promotional "baby bumper stickers" in the sunroom at his home.
-The Beatles planned to sign Beefheart to their experimental Zapple label, plans that were scrapped after Allen Klein took over the Beatles management.
+The Beatles planned to sign Beefheart to their experimental Zapple label, but these plans were scrapped after Allen Klein closed the label.